adamawoolley/polyscript/README.md

 ## Todo

-- Add 2 japanese (kanji, and no kanji)
 - add support for references
+- better auto complete for chapter input
-- add autocomplete
+- deangalize input
+- better chinese and japanese fonts
+- default language based on country
+- click and drag to reorder languages